andormade/8f4e/README.md

 # 8f4e

-Welcome to what I've dubbed my ultimate 'mental masturbation' project.
+Welcome to what refer to as my biggest 'mental masturbation' project.
 This whole thing started because I like creating problems just to experience the satisfaction of solving them.
 It doesn't really serve a bigger purpose or offer much to the public, and there's probably better stuff out there for the same job.
 The only reason this is public is because I needed version management and didn't want to pay for it.

 8f4e is a stack-oriented programming language with a semi-visual interface specifically designed for generating and processing real-time audio signals.
 One of its unique features is its representation of pointers using interconnected wires.